EnKrypt/arvind.io/src/pages/posts/the-power-of-two/index.md

 key: 'the-power-of-two'
 ---

-On September 1996, progressive rock band Tool released a track as part of their album called [Ænima](https://en.wikipedia.org/wiki/%C3%86nima), which would go on to debut at No. 2 on the Billboard 200 chart upon its initial release.
+On September 1996, progressive rock band Tool released a track as part of their album called [Ænima](https://en.wikipedia.org/wiki/%C3%86nima), which would go on to debut at No. 2 on the Billboard 200 chart upon its initial release.[^1]

 The track in question is called 'Forty Six & 2'